-Needless to say, twenty years later this bold investment operation has proven incredibly successful.
+Needless to say, twenty years later his bold investment operation has proven incredibly successful.

-Here the long thesis is remarkably straightforward: maximum pessimism, distorted perception, strategic assets, sound balance sheet, excellent management, trading at three times cash-flow after-tax (FFO) for a 20% dividend yield and a 50% discount — at least — on private market value.
+Here the long thesis is remarkably straightforward: maximum pessimism, distorted perception, strategic assets, misunderstood liabilities, sound balance sheet, elite management, trading at three times cash-flow after-tax (FFO) for a 20% dividend yield and a 50% discount — at least — on private market value.

 Led by one of the finest professionals in the industry — Lou Conforti, whose unorthodox management may precisely be the prescription the company needs — WPG owns 57 million square feet in so-called class B and class C malls.

-Naturally, these unsexy properties sometimes sitting in the midst of sparingly populated areas are loathed by investors, as the alleged “retail apocalypse” inflamed by the rise of e-commerce rages over America and eats mall-owners’ lunches.
+Naturally, these unsexy properties sometimes sitting in the midst of sparingly populated areas are loathed by investors, as an alleged “retail apocalypse” — inflamed by the rise of e-commerce — rages across America and eats mall-owners’ lunches.

 Bold call: death of retail may very well be the future of malls after all.
-Lou Conforti has shown in a compelling presentation that Washington’s properties stand out as highly desirable because they serve as key magnets for community life in semi-rural counties and suburban areas.
-When they’re not, management isn’t shy of selling them or handing keys back to the lenders.
+Lou Conforti has shown in a compelling presentation that Washington’s properties are more desirable that some believe because they serve as key magnets for community life, in particular within semi-rural counties and suburban areas.
+When they’re not, management isn’t shy of selling them or handing keys back to the lender.

-In that respect, these properties are prime targets for profitable redevelopments, for instance into remodeled shopping venues, food courts, offices, theaters or gyms, among other options.
+In that respect, as with Seritage, these properties stand out as prime targets for profitable redevelopments, for instance into remodeled shopping venues, food courts, offices, theaters or gyms, among other options.
 Management claims that such investments yield returns north of 8% to 10%.
 If proven true, the departure of anchors such as Sears or Macy’s represents an opportunity rather than a risk.

 The company’s vast portfolio of unencumbered properties and its flexible indebtedness give plenty of leeway, while a thoughtful capital allocation — demonstrated by timely acquisitions and dispositions — remains aggressively oriented towards refitting the most promising assets.

-Should some major issue arise for good, a distribution cut by half would still imply a dividend yield of 10%.
-We’ve seen worse, especially in this era of anemic long-term rates; Conforti seems to think likewise as he just made large stock purchases on the open market for his own account.
+Should some major issue arise for good, a distribution cut in half would still imply a dividend yield of 10%.
+We’ve seen worse, especially in this era of anemic long-term rates.
+Conforti thinks likewise and made large stock purchases on the open market for his own account.

-A lot remains to be done and the proposition is everything but risk-free.
+A lot remains to be done and the proposition isn’t risk-free.
 But at this price, we’re more than adequately compensated to hold tight and bank on a turnaround.